String Quartet No. 1 (Beethoven): History

-The "Amenda" manuscript, as it is sometimes known, was edited by Paul Mies and published by Bärenreiter around 1965, and by Henle-Verlag of Munich (perhaps also edited by Mies) in 1962.
-This early version of one of Beethoven's best-known works has been recorded perhaps less than a half-dozen times as of July 2014.
+The "Amenda" manuscript, as it is sometimes known, was edited by Paul Mies and published by Bärenreiter around 1965, and by G. Henle Verlag of Munich (perhaps also edited by Mies) in 1962.
+This early version of one of Beethoven's best-known works has been recorded perhaps fewer than a half-dozen times as of July 2014.

 In popular culture

-The second movement is used in the soundtrack to the 2015 film The Lobster.
+The second movement of the Juilliard String Quartet's recording is used in the soundtrack to the 2015 film The Lobster.